 Should I speak Directly with a Representative from the Insurance Company?

-The role of the insurance adjustors is to pay you as little money as they possibly can in order to settle your claim.
-Often when you are seriously injured an insurance company will want you to settle your claim quickly and for little value before you have had the opportunity to consult with your physicians and attorney.
+The role of the insurance adjuster is to pay you as little money as possible in order to settle your claim quickly.
+Typically when you are seriously injured an insurance company will want you to settle your claim before you have had the opportunity to consult with your physicians and attorney.
 An attorney can negotiate with an insurance company on your behalf to ensure that your needs and interests are fully protected.

 When is the Best Time To Call a Lawyer?

-You should consider contacting an attorney as soon as possible after your accident.
-You can call the attorneys at Dolce Panepinto toll-free at 1-800-WORKERS or use our contact page today.
-Every claim has what is called a statute of limitations, or a defined time period in which you must bring your claim.
+You should contact an attorney as soon as possible after your accident.
+You can call the attorneys of Dolce Panepinto at 716-852-1888 or use our contact page today.
+Every claim has a statute of limitations, or a defined time period in which you must bring forward your claim.
 The failure to bring your claim within the set time period will result in your claim being barred forever.
-In addition, there are particular types of claims, such as automobile accidents or claims brought against municipalities, that require certain paperwork to be filed within a short period of time following the accident.
+In addition there are particular types of claims, such as automobile accidents or claims brought against municipalities, that require certain paperwork to be filed within a short period of time following the accident.
 Legal advice and guidance can be most critical at the early stages of your injury.
 Your attorney may be able to give you guidance that may help you avoid complicating your injury case down the road.

 How Much is my Personal Injury Case Worth?

-Your attorney will not be able to give you a definite monetary value of your injury claim up front but will be able to give you good sense of the strengths and weaknesses of your case based on a variety of factors.
-Some of the core factors that figure into the value of your injury claim include the extent of your injuries, any disability that you suffer as a result of the injuries, the amount of medical expenditures incurred, lost wages suffered and past and future pain and suffering.
-After considering those core factors, the potential value of a case will vary significantly based on a number of other factors such as the amount of insurance coverage available.
+Your attorney will not be able to give you a definite monetary value of your injury claim up front, but will be able to give you a good sense of the strengths and weaknesses of your case based on a variety of factors.
+Some of the core factors that figure into the value of your injury claim include: extent of your injuries, any disability that you suffer as a result of the injuries, the amount of medical expenditures incurred, lost wages suffered and past and future pain and suffering.
+After considering those core factors the potential value of a case will vary significantly based on a number of other factors, such as the amount of insurance coverage available.
 Your attorney will be able to discuss with you how all of these factors weigh into your situation.

 What is the Legal Process When I have an Injury Claim?

-Your attorney will first attempt negotiate a fair settlement of your claim directly with the insurance company.
+Your attorney will first attempt to negotiate a fair settlement of your claim directly with the insurance company.
 If those negotiations are unsuccessful we will file a formal lawsuit in court against the negligent party.
 The beginning of the lawsuit involves the parties exchanging paper work.
 The parties are then called for depositions where they give testimony about the accident under oath.
-You may be examined by a physician selected by the insurance company.
+Also during this time you may be examined by a physician selected by the insurance company.
 This process after the lawsuit is filed is referred to as “discovery” and most cases settle in the course of the discovery period.
 If the parties cannot reach a fair settlement agreement, the case will then proceed to trial.